michigandaily/sink/README.md

 ## GitHub Pages deployment

-Create a configuration file (i.e. `config.json`).
-The JSON file should have a `deployment` property with an object value.
+Create a configuration file.
+The file should have a `deployment` property with an object value.
 The value should include the following properties: `url` and `build`.

 - The `url` property specifies the URL to deploy to.
 This should always take the form of `https://<organization>.github.io/<repository>` where `repository` is optional.
 Even if you are deploying to a custom domain through a `CNAME`, you should still specify the `url` as the bare `github.io` URL.
 - The `build` property will be used to determine which directory's content will be deployed to GitHub Pages.